-I will post your exam scores individually during the semester.
-I will post your total scores earned on the Quizzes and the Homework assignments to Blackboard gradebook at the end of the semester.
+I will post your exam scores on Blackboard Learn throughout the semester.
+I will post your total scores earned on Quizzes and Homework assignments to the Blackboard Learn gradebook at the end of the semester.

 STUDENT HELP & TUTORING:

 The Department of Accounting provides an Accounting Lab primarily for students taking ACCT 2010 and ACCT 2020.
 Its location and hours of operation will be announced in class.